-‘We the Deaf People’ was founded by Matthew Moore, a brilliant move!
+‘We the Deaf People’ was founded by Matthew Moore.

 As today is Constitution Day (September 17, 2016), it is very important to be aware about this, I can think of no words to describe the great honor to have inherited the United States Constitution with flame that has been burning since 1787–the Founding Fathers signed the most important documents in American history—-the United States Constitution.